Choose your country / language

 • Develop a prioritized, risk-aligned transformation plan that identifies both urgent replacements and lower-risk, longer-term transitions.

-Centralized control points are key to crypto-agility—they provide a single source of truth, streamline standards enforcement, and enable rapid adaptation when cryptographic algorithms or regulations change.
+Centralized control points are key to crypto-agility, as they provide a single source of truth, streamline standards enforcement, and enable rapid adaptation when cryptographic algorithms or regulations change.
 Implementation typically involves the following steps:

 • Implement a robust Key Management System (KMS) to orchestrate key generation, rotation, revocation, and decommissioning across the full key lifecycle.